nonepork/kali-quicksh/README.md

 ### Before you do

+This script:

+- Uses i3 + i3blocks
+- Installs some tools
-This config uses Iosevka and Roboto Nerd Font, but it's optional and false by default.
+- Iosevka and Roboto Nerd Font, but it's optional and false by default.
+- Removes some xfce, also optional

 ### How to use?